nbanmp/ethereumctf/readme.md

 ## Bugs
  - If the server stops, active addresses stop working and new ones must be requested.
  - Changing flags does not work, nor do multiple flags.
- - A testrpc instance needs to be running and an unsecured address must manually be pasted into the code.
-[FIX ME NEXT]
+ - the geth instance doesn't stop and just runs in the background forever.

 ## Todo
  - Use the database that already exists instead of the filesystem.